 EXCEPTION: Building permits issued by the building official to correct a code violation, or mechanical permits issued independent of a building permit, shall expire by limitation and become null and void one year from the date of its issue.

-Issued permits may be extended for one year periods subject to the following conditions:
+Issued permits may be extended for ((one year)) one-year periods subject to the following conditions:

-1. An application for a permit extension together with the applicable fee is submitted to the department at least seven (7), but no more than sixty (60), calendar days ((prior to)) before the date the original permit becomes null and void.
+1. An application for a permit extension together with the applicable fee is submitted to the department at least ((seven ())7(())), but no more than ((sixty ())60(())), calendar days ((prior to)) before the date the original permit becomes null and void.
 Once the permit extension application is submitted and if that extension is not denied, work may continue past the expiration date of the original permit((, provided that the extension application is not denied)).
 If the extension application is denied, all work must stop until a valid permit is obtained.

 2. The permit shall not be extended ((I))if: